 Doc.
-No.: EGG-WM-10154 Section No. H&S Plan Revision No. O Date April 1992 Page No. 1-3
+No.: EGG-WM-10154 Section No. H&S Plan Revision No. 1 Date August 1992 Page No. 1-3

 When the electronic guide is used to produce a task specific addendum, each topic must be evaluated to determine how it applies to the specific task requiring the addendum.
 If the topic does not apply to the subject task, "N/A" shall be written in that portion of the task specific addendum.
 If additional information is required to make a complete task specific H&S Plan, additional blank pages may be added at the end of the task specific addendum.
-All technical information requested in the addendum must be obtained from knowledgeable individuals associated with the specific task [e.g., monitoring equipment information should be obtained from the task radiological engineer (RE) and/or industrial hygienist (IH)].
-Once a task specific addendum is completed in accordance with ERP PD 4.4 and reviewed and approved in accordance with ERP PD 2.2, it shall be sent to ARDC, appended onto the generic H&S Plan and processed.
+All technical information requested in the addendum must be obtained from knowledgeable individuals associated with the specific task [e.g., monitoring equipment information should be obtained from the task specific addendum is completed in accordance with ERP PD 4.4 and reviewed and approved in accordance with ERP PD 2.2, it shall be sent to ARDC, appended onto the generic H&S Plan and processed.
 ARDC is responsible for maintaining the electronic copy and originals of the task specific H&S Plans.